Market Structures & Competition

 Game Theory & Strategic Behaviour

-Game theory provides the analytical framework for understanding strategic interactions in oligopolistic markets.
-Key concepts: (1) Nash Equilibrium: A situation where no player can improve their payoff by unilaterally changing strategy — named after John Nash (Nobel Prize 1994).
-In Cournot duopoly, the Nash equilibrium output lies between monopoly and competitive output.
-(2) Prisoner's Dilemma: Two firms would both benefit from collusion (high prices), but each has an incentive to cheat (undercut).
-Result: Both cheat and earn lower profits than if they had cooperated.
-This explains why cartels are inherently unstable — OPEC members frequently exceed production quotas, and cement companies in India undercut agreed prices.
-(3) Dominant strategy: A strategy that is optimal regardless of the opponent's action.
-In the Prisoner's Dilemma, defection is the dominant strategy even though mutual cooperation yields better outcomes.
-(4) Repeated games: When firms interact repeatedly (as in real markets), cooperation becomes possible through tit-for-tat strategies — firms cooperate as long as rivals do, and punish defection.
-This explains tacit collusion in oligopolies (firms avoid price wars without explicit agreement).
-(5) First-mover advantage (Stackelberg): The firm that commits first to output captures larger market share.
-In India, Jio's first-mover advantage in 4G (2016) allowed it to capture 35%+ market share within 3 years.
-UPSC Economics optional frequently tests Nash equilibrium, Prisoner's Dilemma, and dominant strategy concepts in the microeconomics paper.
+Game theory provides the framework for oligopoly analysis.
+(1) Nash Equilibrium — no player can improve by unilaterally changing strategy.
+In Cournot duopoly, Nash equilibrium output lies between monopoly and competitive levels.
+(2) Prisoner's Dilemma — both firms benefit from collusion but each has incentive to cheat → both cheat, earning less than cooperation would yield.
+Explains cartel instability (OPEC members exceed quotas; Indian cement companies undercut).
+(3) Dominant strategy — optimal regardless of opponent.
+In Prisoner's Dilemma, defection dominates despite mutual cooperation being better.
+(4) Repeated games — cooperation becomes possible through tit-for-tat strategies, explaining tacit collusion (avoiding price wars without explicit agreement).
+(5) First-mover advantage (Stackelberg) — committing first captures larger share.
+Jio's 4G first-mover (2016) captured 35%+ share within 3 years.
+UPSC Economics optional frequently tests Nash equilibrium, Prisoner's Dilemma, and dominant strategy.

 Barriers to Entry & Market Power